BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/fundamentals/middleware-plugins.md

 Each request processed under the Riot `MiddlewareStack` is asynchronously locked per routing value to maintain data synchronization.

 Having separate middleware systems offers more user configuration and flexibility in doing thingies.
-As an example, Riot `MiddlewareStack` is created with a `AlgorithmicLimiter` where Data `MiddlewareStack` does not.
+As an example, Riot `MiddlewareStack` is created with an `AlgorithmicLimiter` whereas Data `MiddlewareStack`` does not.

-Hopefully the system design was straightforward to understand...
+Hopefully, the system design was straightforward to understand...

 ![anime-cirno](https://user-images.githubusercontent.com/87099578/232343424-3aabac5a-5e96-41d6-a1a4-3968952146f3.gif)

-<sub><sup>if I had lost you, I am very sorry....</sup></sub>
+<sub><sup>if I had lost you, I am very sorry...</sup></sub>

 ## Request interface
 ```csharp